fedeghe/polltergeist/README.md

     - [ ] unsubscribe hard-beating clients (frequency cutoff value based)

 Client side
-- [ ] automatically register the client with unique ideintifier (saved in storage or cookie, which gets deprecated after the 3rd missing heart-beat), given the client provides one or more valid `{topic:token}`
+- [ ] automatically register the client with unique ideintifier (saved in storage or cookie, which gets deprecated after the 3rd missing _heart-beat_), given the client provides one or more valid `{topic:token}`
-- [ ] every comunication is handled by a _webworker_ which is the only one that receives/sends information to the server and the client handlers, thus plays like a proxy
+- [ ] every comunication is handled by a _webworker_ which is the only one that receives/sends information to the server and the client handlers, thus plays like a _proxy_
-- [ ] clients schould easily create handlers per topic to consume beat-responses
+- [ ] clients schould easily create handlers per topic to consume _heart-beat-responses_
-- [ ] beat-responses will contain informations for from each endpoint from each topic
+- [ ] _heart-beat-responses_ will contain informations from all endpoints included in all subscribed topics
-- [ ] each beat-requests must be authenticated using all needed {topic: token} pairs
+- [ ] each _heart-beat-request_ must be authenticated using all needed `{topic: token}` pairs

 ༺ ᚗᚌ ༻